EN

 Project files (STEP/SCAD)

-We do not provide the actual project-files for our printed parts.
-Too many different programs being used for that.
+We do not provide the actual project files for our printed parts.
+Too many different programs are being used for that.
 However, if you are interested in modifying the parts we have made STEP files (in addition to STL files) available on our Github, for all parts.

 Was this article helpful?